magoyette/.emacs.d/README.md

 #### LanguageTool

-[LanguageTool](https://www.languagetool.org/) is a tool for language style and grammar.
+[LanguageTool](https://www.languagetool.org/) is a tool for language spelling, style and grammar.

 #### Pandoc